piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 }
 ```

-# Using our new translations!
+# Using our new translations

 Ok, so we've got the translation configured, but how do we use our translation files?